tarsmachine/tarsmachine.github.io/index.md

 ### Memo

-Intro: Fastest AI-Powered Search Engine for Personal Screenshots, Videos
+Intro: Fastest Search Engine for Finding the Deepest Details Inside Files like Screenshots, Videos, PDFs, ePubs

 ⚡️ Privacy Firt: All data processed on device.
 Nothing is sent to any server